github/docs/content/code-security/secret-scanning/working-with-secret-scanning-and-push-protection/working-with-push-protection-in-the-github-ui.md

 {% data reusables.secret-scanning.push-protection-delegate-bypass-beta-note %}

-If your push has been blocked by push protection and you believe the secret is safe to push, you can request permission to bypass the block.
-Your request is sent to a designated group of reviewers, who will either approve or deny the request.
+If your commit has been blocked by push protection, you can request permission to bypass the block.
+The request is sent to a designated group of reviewers, who will either approve or deny the request.

 Requests expire after 7 days.

-{% data reusables.secret-scanning.push-protection-visit-URL %}
+1. In dialog box that appeared when {% data variables.product.prodname_dotcom %} blocked your commit, review the name and location of the secret.
+1. Click **Start request**.
+The request will open in a new tab.
 {% data reusables.secret-scanning.push-protection-bypass-request-add-comment %}
 {% data reusables.secret-scanning.push-protection-submit-bypass-request %}
 {% data reusables.secret-scanning.push-protection-bypass-request-check-email %}

 {% data reusables.secret-scanning.push-protection-bypass-request-decision-email %}

-If your request is approved, you can push the commit (or commits) containing the secret to the repository, as well as any future commits that contain the same secret.
+If your request is approved, you can commit the changes containing the secret to the file.
+You can also commit any future changes that contain the same secret.

-If your request is denied, you will need to remove the secret from all commits containing the secret before pushing again.
-For information on how to remove a blocked secret, see "[Resolving a blocked push from the command line](#resolving-a-blocked-push-from-the-command-line)."
+If your request is denied, you will need to remove the secret from the file before you can commit your changes.

 {% endif %}